In 2000, the United Nations General Assembly marked June 20 as World Refugee Day.

 Whether you live in Canada or the United States, you and your church can play an active role in welcoming refugees and walking alongside them as they settle in your community.

 For members of the CRC in Canada, the Private Sponsorship of Refugees Program (PSRP) presents an incredible opportunity to play a meaningful role in the welcome and integration of refugees.
 The program, unique to Canada and administered by Immigration, Refugees, and Citizenship Canada (IRCC), allows individuals and churches to apply to sponsor refugees.
 Refugees can be referred to churches by people within Canada who have a connection to a refugee family in asylum overseas or by IRCC.
 As a Sponsorship Agreement Holder organization with a signed agreement with IRCC to resettle refugees, World Renew can approve churches and groups who wish to sponsor refugees under its agreement.
-After refugees arrive in Canada, sponsors provide personal settlement support in areas such as transportation, housing, banking, and health care.
+After refugees arrive in Canada, sponsors walk alongside the newcomers and provide financial and settlement support in areas such as transportation, housing, banking, and health care.
 Since its establishment in 1979, the program has given Canadians the opportunity to formally support more than 327,000 refugees.
 If your church is interested in learning more about refugee sponsorship in Canada through World Renew, please call 1-888-975-3769 or visit worldrenew.ca/refugee-sponsorship

 The CRC in the U.S. is part of a system of efficient and effective public-private partnerships between the U.S. Department of State, non-profit agencies, and churches in communities all across the country.